 Deep link users to specific content after first launch

-Pass campaign data into your app for in-app analytics
+Pass campaign data into your app for in-app analytics, including GA4/Firebase events

 Create seamless onboarding experiences